By Calvin Gower, Trüpp.

 While the offender may be disrespectful on purpose, it is more likely that their actions stem from a lack of awareness.
 The offender often succumbs to unconscious bias, saying or doing things based on their personal experiences without realizing it.
 This significantly diminishes the chance that they will recognize, let alone address their behavior in an appropriate way.
 Training employees on the topic of self-awareness, the types of behaviors that are acceptable and not acceptable, and how to respond when confronted, can not only prevent discrimination and harassment but also keep it from escalating when it occurs.

 What about the bystander who witnesses or becomes aware of inappropriate behavior?
 The bystander effect is a common human behavior where an employee’s response to a situation is guided by looking to cues from others and avoiding getting involved when no one else is taking action.
 The bystander may be unsure they’re interpreting the situation correctly, question whether it’s their place to intervene, or even fear how the offender will respond.
 Like the target, the best defense against these barriers is being prepared and empowered to respond.

-Reducing discrimination and harassment in the workplace comes down to creating an environment that prioritizes respect and not accepting of inappropriate behaviors.
-This kind or cultural change takes a commitment from everyone.
-At the leadership level, this involves modeling appropriate behavior, implementing policies and training programs, providing clear reporting channels and empowering employees to take action.
+Reducing discrimination and harassment in the workplace comes down to creating an environment that prioritizes respect and not accepting inappropriate behaviors.
+This kind of cultural change takes a commitment from everyone.
+At the leadership level, this involves modeling appropriate behavior, implementing policies and training programs, providing clear reporting channels, and empowering employees to take action.
 When employees are equipped to recognize the kinds of behavior that are unacceptable and are prepared to respond, the likelihood of questionable behavior is diminished.